 Simmons College, in accordance with the Educational Privacy Act of 1974 (the Buckley Amendment), provides for the privacy and accessibility of certain student records.
 Students are permitted to review and inspect their own Simmons academic records and to challenge specific parts of them thought to be inaccurate.
-Review of academic records must be done under the supervision of the Department Chair.
+Review of academic records must be done under the supervision of the Department Chair and by a request in advance of the review.

-Nutrition Faculty

-Lisa S. Brown, Ph.D., M.S., R.D.
-Instructor of Nutrition B.A.
+Nutrition Faculty Lisa S. Brown, Ph.D., M.S., R.D.
+Assistant Professor of Nutrition B.A.
 Clark University M.S.
 Simmons College Ph.D.
-Boston University Medical School
+Boston University, School of Medicine